Orthogonal-Research-Lab/Neuromatch-Academy/Complexity of Feedback Loops/ReadMe.md

 ### Techniques
-Bayesian model, Agent-based Model, or Reinforcement Learning.
+Pick one of three types of models: Bayesian model, Agent-based Model, or Reinforcement Learning.

 ### Controls
-No-representation feed-forward model of behavior.
+Zero-order representation feed-forward model of behavior (binary switch).